Spot on

 Johan Thorn Prikker, Mosaic Draft “The Day”, 1925/1926

 In 1926, Düsseldorf became the venue for the exhibition on healthcare, social welfare and physical exercise –“GeSoLei“ for short , the largest exposition of the Weimar Republic.
-In the wake of the First World War, the event promoted the ideal of a “new, capable human being”.
+In the wake of the First World War, the event promoted the ideal of a “new, capable human being” – an image that was later co-opted and radicalised for ideological purposes during the Nazi era.
 Topics such as medicine, sport, social welfare, hygiene, nutrition and physical culture were the focus, complemented by a wide-ranging cultural and entertainment program.

 Ludwig ten Hompel, Exhibition Poster for the Great Exhibition in Düsseldorf for “Health Care, Social Welfare and Physical Exercise” (“GeSoLei”), 1926